 eTool Lite (Launching January 2018): an automated PGD and risk assessment system for modern pharmacy services

 As travel health clinics have become an increasingly common feature of pharmacies in recent years, the time is right for a new modern way of offering patients this service.
 The ETool is an innovative, digital system designed to help pharmacists set up a private travel vaccination clinic with minimum fuss and investment.
 Patients who need to obtain protection against travel assosciated health risks can register their details online, or at the pharmacy, and based on their medical history and planned itinerary, the tool will determine which vaccines and/or anti-malarials are recommended.
 The pharmacist is expected to supplement the information provided by the system, using their own knowledge as trained travel health clinicians, to help the patient decide which protection to get.
-Once a decision has been made, the pharmacist selects, on the tool, the vaccines and/or anti-malarials the patient wants and a doctor will review the order and provide a prescription for the pharmacist to download and fulfil.
-From September 2017 pharmacists will have a set of ETool PGDs, removing the need for a prescription.
+Once a decision has been made, the pharmacist selects, on the tool, the vaccines and/or anti-malarials the patient wants and can dispense the medication and adminster the vaccines on the authority of a set of ETool PGDs.
 To use the ETool the pharmacist must have sourced and completed suitable practical and online training and submit a declaration of their competency.
 The pharmacist will also have to view tutorials on using the system, to ensure they are confident when consulting their first patients.
 Once these steps have been completed the pharmacist will be ready to launch their new vaccination clinic.

 Please see below for an explanation of the steps involved in a typical consultation or check our training page to see what you need to do to get started.

 Pharmacists take the patient to the consultation room, log into their account and enter the patient's personal information, details of the planned itinerary, medical and vaccine history.
 If the patient has already registered at home the pharmacist can ask the patient for their consultation code to locate their details.